Bruce1102/Exotic-Options-Pricing/README.md

 - $dq_t$: Compound Poisson process

+<h3>Option Classes:</h3>
-Option Classes: For each type of exotic option, a dedicated class is defined.
+For each type of exotic option, a dedicated class is defined.
 These classes provide functionalities to simulate the option's behavior and compute its payoff.

+<h3>Monte Carlo Simulation:</h3>
-Monte Carlo Simulation: A separate class is designed for the Monte Carlo method.
+A separate class is designed for the Monte Carlo method.
 This class:

 Simulates the option price n times.
 Computes the payoff at the end of each simulation.
 Calculates the fair discounted value to determine the option price.

-Finite Difference Method (FDM):
+<h2>Finite Difference Method (FDM):</h2>
 PDE for Exotic Options: An object-oriented approach is used to define the Partial Differential Equations (PDEs) specific to each exotic option.
 These PDEs capture the mathematical essence of the option's behavior.

 PDE Solver: The project incorporates a PDE Solver designed to solve the defined PDEs for the exotic options.
 This solver is built upon: